kewisch/crutool/README.md

     # Show possible status transitions for the issue
     crutool jira <issue> transitions

     # Set jira issue status.
+If you don't pass a status, you will be
-You will be interactively prompted for the target
+    # interactively prompted for the target state.
+You will be prompted for the
-    # state.
+    # required and optional fields.
-    crutool jira <issue> set
+    crutool jira <issue> set [status]

     # Show bugs assigned to you and open, by priority.
 Adding "all" shows all
     # summaries, but is slower.
 Without "all", only first summary is shown.